-To set up WAN aggregation with the Orbi router:
+To set up WAN aggregation with the Orbi router model RBR860:

-- Set up WAN aggregation on your modem.
-For information about how to set up WAN aggregation on your modem, see the documentation that came with your modem. - 2.
-Log in to your router and enable Internet port aggregation: - a.
+1. Set up WAN aggregation on your modem.

+For information about how to set up WAN aggregation on your modem, see the documentation that came with your modem.

+- 2. Log in to your router and enable WAN port aggregation: - a.
 Launch a web browser from a computer or mobile device that is connected to the Orbi network. - b.
 Enter orbilogin.com.

-- Enter the router admin user name and password.
+A login window opens. - c.
+Enter the router admin user name and password.
 The user name is admin.
-The password is the one that you specified the first time - that you logged in.
+The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.
 The BASIC Home page displays. - d.
 Select ADVANCED > Setup > Internet Setup.

-The Internet Setup page displays.

-- e.
-In the WAN Preference section, select the WAN aggregation (10 Gpbs + 2.5 Gbps, LACP-IEEE802.3ad) radio button. - f.
+The Internet Setup page displays. - e.
+In the WAN Preference section, select the WAN aggregation (10 Gbps + 1 Gbps, LACP-IEEE802.3ad) radio button. - f.
 Click the Apply button.
 Your settings are saved. - 3.
-Connect the 10G Internet port and the 2.5G Ethernet port on your router to two Ethernet ports on your modem.
+Connect the 10G Internet port and Ethernet port 1 on your router to two Ethernet ports on your modem.

+Internet port 1 is the port next to the Internet port.

-Change the WAN preference back to the Internet port
+Change the WAN preference back to the Internet port for Orbi router model RBR860